When is Dracula coming to TV? Who’s writing it? And who’s in the cast?

 “He has it all.
 Brilliant, gorgeous, charismatic, lethal.
 Tall, dark and gruesome all at once.
 Hell has a new boss.”

-The sequence has since launched a first-look at Bang in character – and it’s bloody creepy:

-And Bang received’t be alone, with the Dracula group confirming that actors Joanna Scanlan, Chanel Cresswell, Matthew Beard, Lydia West, Dolly Wells, John Heffernan, Lujza Richter and Morfydd Clark, Paul Brennen, Sofia Oxenham, John McCrea, Phil Dunster and Millicent Wong could be becoming a member of the drama in varied roles, alongside co-writer Gatiss, who beforehand expressed an curiosity in taking part in Dracula’s henchman Renfield.
+And Bang gained’t be alone, with the Dracula crew confirming that actors Joanna Scanlan, Chanel Cresswell, Matthew Beard, Lydia West, Dolly Wells, John Heffernan, Lujza Richter and Morfydd Clark, Paul Brennen, Sofia Oxenham, John McCrea, Phil Dunster and Millicent Wong can be becoming a member of the drama in numerous roles, alongside co-writer Gatiss, who beforehand expressed an curiosity in taking part in Dracula’s henchman Renfield.

-“The part I’d like is obviously Renfield, the mad man,” he informed HEARALPUBLICIST in 2017.
-“That’s the best part.
-We’ll see.”

 “It’s so exciting to see an amazing new cast start to assemble, I hope Claes doesn’t eat them all,” Moffat mentioned of the brand new solid.